V3innn/ctf-writeups/rop_emporium/ret2win/README.md

 # ret2win

-This challenge is a easy buffer overflow attack.
+This challenge is an easy buffer overflow attack.

 ## Basic file checks
 The NX is enabled, so we can't execute code in the stack to do a shellcode attack